-2 Press MULTI-ZONE CONTROL on the front panel.
+2 Press MULTI-ZONE CONTROL on the front panel to select the sub zone(s) you want.

-• When the receiver is on, make sure that any operations for the sub zone are done while ZONE 2 shows in the display.
+• When the receiver is on, make sure that any operations for the sub zone are done while ZONE and your selected sub zone(s) show in the display.
 If this is not showing, the front panel controls affect the main zone only.